The High Energy Density Science (HEDS) Center offers a highly competitive, two-year postdoctoral position at LLNL.

 Application and Selection Process

 Application Overview.
 The application is web-based and includes a statement of interest, three letters of recommendation, and transcripts.
-Applications are typically accepted beginning in mid-October and are due by December 1.
-Although deadlines may change each year, you can view detailed information about the most recent application cycle on the Application Process web page.
+The window for applications is currently closed, but you can view detailed information about the application cycle on the application process web page.

 Selection Process.
-The selection committee, comprised of experts in HED science, reviews applications between December and January to select roughly three finalists.
-We expect to notify finalists in February, who will be invited for an interview that includes a seminar about their current research work.
+The selection committee, comprised of experts in HEDS, reviews applications between October and December to select roughly three finalists.
+We expect to notify finalists in January, who will be invited for an interview that includes a seminar about their current research work.
 The seminar and interview are important for demonstrating excellent communication skills, particularly the ability to successfully explain specialized topics to a broadly-based, interdisciplinary audience.

 Key Selection Criteria.
 A statement of technical interest, letters of recommendation, and your scientific track record are important components of our selection process.
 The statement of technical interest is a succinct research plan, where you describe why your research is important and how it will be carried out at LLNL.
 At least three reference letters need to be submitted by individuals who know you and your research well and can speak to your qualifications and achievements with specificity.
 Finally, your application will need to highlight first-author publications (in fields where this is relevant) and publications in premier journals (e.g., Science, Nature, or Physical Review Letters), as well as any patents and national (or international) awards and honors.

-If you still have questions regarding the HEDS Center Postdoctoral Fellowship, contact Jessica Letteer, the HEDS Center Administrator, at letteer1 [at] llnl.gov.
+If you still have questions regarding the HEDS Center Postdoctoral Fellowship, contact Jessica Karlton, the HEDS Center Administrator, at karlton1 [at] llnl.gov (karlton1[at]llnl[dot]gov).